Micro-Novelty/IntegratedPipeline-Specialized-Non-LLM-AI-Agent-Framework/README.md

    results, chosen_label, confidence = main_prediction.advanced_prediction_method(
       titles=test_titles, label_map=label_map, rules=example_rules, # titles and rules can be set to None (Optional samples), but label_map must NOT be None.
-         X=None, y=None # you could create your own X and y samples and put it here (Optional) show_proba=False, top_k=3,
+         X=None, y=None # you could create your own X and y samples and put it here (Optional, y sample must already be one hot encoded first). show_proba=False, top_k=3,
                use_transformer=True,
                return_attention=False,
                save_results=True,
                batch_size=2)
    # Important Note: If you set titles and rules to None, you must provide X and y samples for prediction, otherwise the models cant predict anything.
+   # Note: The X and y samples will be organized and processed using train_test_split() scikit-learn function, so when you pass the X and y samples, you must past the raw X sample and the already y hot-encoded sample,
    # batch size=2 is needed during transformer training for batching, if you have larger samples consider using batch_size > 8, for medium amount of samples (>10 -> <50 samples) consider using 2 or 4 batch_size.

    # This setup below would allow you to save the Accurate answer (if the model guessed a specific problem correct) directly to the database,